detjensrobert/arch-pandoc-container/README.md

 docker run --rm -v $(pwd):/data -u $(id -u):$(id -g) detjensrobert/arch-pandoc -s file.md -o file.pdf ...
 ```

+- This container expects all necessary files to be mounted at `/data` in the container: `-v $(pwd):/data`

+- To avoid output being owned by `root`, run the entrypoint as your UID/GID: `-u $(id -u):$(id -g)`
+  > NOTE: if using rootless containers, e.g. `podman`, this is not needed! `root` in the container is already mapped to your normal user.

+  > NOTE 2: If this causes permission errors with a Tectonic image, try switching to the TeXLive image instead.

-Add this shell function to your shell's rc for convenience:
+Add this shell function to your shell config for convenience:

 ```bash
 pandoc-docker () {